Colistimethate (By injection)

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given as a shot into one of your muscles or through a needle placed in a vein.
+This medicine is given as a shot into one of your muscles or through a needle placed into your vein.

 - A nurse or other health provider will give you this medicine.